IBM/data-virtualization-on-cloud-node-sdk/README.md

 A Node.js client library to interact with the [IBM Data Virtualization on Cloud APIs](https://cloud.ibm.com/apidocs/data-virtualization-on-cloud).

-Disclaimer: this SDK is being released initially as a **pre-release** version.
+Disclaimer: this Data Virtualization on cloud SDK is being released initially as a **pre-release** version.
 Changes might occur which impact applications that use this SDK.

 ## Table of Contents